 Alfons said it was inspiring to be part of the business during the recent transition from Knauf to Etex.
 “It was fantastic to see the enthusiasm about the Etex and Siniat brands, especially during the pandemic.”

-In 2019 Alfons’ name was immortalized at Matraville when the gypsum road leading to the hopper at the new gypsum handling facility at Matraville was named the Alfons Montebello Drive in recognition of his years of service.
+In 2019 Alfons’ name was immortalised at Matraville when the gypsum road leading to the hopper at the new gypsum handling facility at Matraville was named the Alfons Montebello Drive in recognition of his years of service.

 Alfons has now transitioned to working three days a week.
 In his free time he enjoys spending time with his wife of 45 years, Cathy.
 “Pre-COVID we loved taking long road trips, here in Australia or in Europe.
 Our two favourite countries are Italy and France.
 We can’t wait to meet up with our friends in France and enjoy red wine, French food and playing boules again!”

 His other hobby is building projects centered around industrial computers (Programmable Logic Controllers).
-“I’ve always had a desire to build a model elevator, complete with opening doors, lights and pushbuttons.
+“I’ve always had a desire to build a model elevator, complete with opening doors, lights and push-buttons.
 The model elevator stands about 2 metres high and has 12 floors.
 The PLC is programmed to send the elevator car to any desired floor, depending on the floor button pushed.
 The next phase is to build a second elevator which makes the programming a lot more complex and challenging!”